MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `authoring`

-The `authoring` object controls the dossier interface in authoring mode.
-See [Author an embedded dossier](./authoring-library.md#api-for-controlling-the-authoring-ui) for details.
+The `authoring` object controls the dashboard interface in authoring mode.
+See [Author an embedded dashboard](./authoring-library.md#api-for-controlling-the-authoring-ui) for details.

 ### `errorHandler`